Foundation Diet and Health

 Further information

-Truffles are the fruiting bodies of various sac fungi ( Ascomycota ).
-True truffles ( Tuber ) are a genus of fungi from the family Tuberaceae.
-3 Another important genus of truffles are the desert truffles (including Terfezia).
+Truffles are the fruiting bodies of various ascomycetes (Ascomycota).
+True truffles ( Tuber) are a genus of fungi in the Tuberaceae family.
+3 Another important truffle family is the Terfeziaceae family (desert truffles) with the main genera: Terfezia and Tirmania.
 10 The most expensive truffle is the white Alba truffle.

-The appearance varies depending on the variety.
-White Alba truffles are cream to ochre colored on the outside.
+The appearance varies depending on the species.
+White Alba truffles ( Tuber magnatum) are cream to ochre colored on the outside.
 Inside they are white, marbled grayish-yellow and streaked with white veins.
-You can recognize the normal white truffle by the fact that when fully ripe they appear dark on the outside and inside.
+You can recognize the normal white truffle by the fact that when fully ripe it appears dark on the outside and inside.
 Black truffles are black-brown with rust-red accents.
 Inside they have light, thin veins and are clear.
 Summer truffles are similar to black truffles, but have a dark yellow color on the inside.
-13 Desert truffles are brownish to ochre colored both inside and outside.
+13 Desert truffles are brownish to ochre colored both inside and out.
 They have white veins running through them.

 Alternative names